Towson Tigers football: Under Rob Ambrose (2009–2022)

-The Towson University athletics department has announced that Rob Ambrose will not return as head coach of Towson football next season.
+The Tigers would finish with a 6–5 record while going 4–4 in CAA play.
+The athletics department announced that Rob Ambrose will not be retained as head coach.
 Effective immediately, special teams coordinator Lyndon Johnson will serve as interim head coach.
 Towson announced Pete Shinnick as the team's 5th all-time head coach on December 11, 2022.